LGBTQ rights in the Czech Republic: Recognition of same-sex relationships

 There is legal recognition of same-sex couples.
 Since 2001, the Czech Republic has granted "persons living in a common household" inheritance and succession rights in housing, as well as hospital and prison visitation rights similar to married heterosexual couples.

 A bill legalizing registered partnership, with some of the rights of marriage, was rejected four times, in 1998, 1999, 2001 and 2005.
 However, on 16 December 2005, a new registered partnership bill was passed by the Czech Chamber of Deputies; it was adopted by the Senate on 26 January 2006, but later vetoed by President Václav Klaus.
 On 15 March 2006, the President's veto was overturned by the Chamber of Deputies and the law came into force on 1 July 2006.
 Since this date, the Czech Republic has allowed registered partnerships for same-sex couples, with many of the rights of marriage (except for adoption rights, joint property rights, widow's/widower's pension, and the title marriage).

 On 12 June 2018, a bill to legalise same-sex marriage, sponsored by 46 deputies, was introduced to the Chamber of Deputies.
 In response, three days later, a group of 37 deputies proposed a constitutional amendment to define marriage as the union of a man and a woman.
-The bill allowing same-sex marriage requires a simple majority in the Chamber of Deputies, whereas constitutional amendments require 120 votes.
+The bill allowing same-sex marriage requires a simple majority in the Chamber of Deputies, whereas constitutional amendments require 120 votes (60% of all deputies).
 On 22 June 2018, the Government announced its support for the same-sex marriage bill.
 A vote on the same-sex marriage bill was expected to take place in January 2019, but it was moved to March 2019, and ultimately lapsed with the October 2021 election.
 In 2023, the Czech government indicated that the legislation of same-sex marriage rights may be reconsidered.

 In 2024, the legislation of same-sex marriage was voted down.
 Instead, a compromise bill was passed, in which same-sex partnerships would be enshrined into the civil code, equating partnerships to marriage in all aspects except joint adoption, although step-child adoption would be permitted.
 The bill took effect on 1 January 2025.